prysmaticlabs/documentation/docs/devtools/init-state.md

 Essentially, all we are doing is querying our peer list for peers with a non-finalized known slot higher than that which our node was able to progress to.
 Then, out of those peers, the peers list is randomized and they are queried to find a peer with blocks our node hasn’t as yet seen.
 Once such a peer is found, we need to backtrack (hence the name!) on that peer from the slot starting at our node’s head backwards in history until the common ancestor block is found (or until the predefined limit is reached, to avoid infinite/overly long loops).
 Once a common ancestor is found, node tries to build on top of that alternative fork.
 While seemingly trivial, this procedure has worked extremely well.

 ###   Handling skipped blocks
 At each slot a block can be proposed.
 If this doesn’t happen, the block is considered as skipped.
-There might be lots of consecutive skipped blocks, but our queue has only 8 FSMs (so, can look no further than 8x64 = 512 blocks “into the future”).
+There might be lots of consecutive skipped blocks, but our queue has only eight FSMs (so, can look no further than 8x64 = 512 blocks “into the future”).
 How do you overcome such a limitation, where the normal queue range of vision is 512 next slots, and the first non-skipped block is 10K+ slots away?

-A simple trick is used: when all machines are in `Skipped` state, meaning we are stuck, the first 7 machines are reset normally (**the first machine's starting slot is the current known head slot, the second machine is +64 slots, and so on, and so forth**), but the last state machine is reset from a slot, possibly very far in future, where the first non-skipped block is found.
+A simple trick is used: when all machines are in `Skipped` state, meaning we are stuck, the first seven machines are reset normally (**the first machine's starting slot is the current known head slot, the second machine is +64 slots, and so on, and so forth**), but the last state machine is reset from a slot, possibly very far in future, where the first non-skipped block is found.
 So, if the last machine is set to start fetching within range where the next non-skipped block lives, then it will be able to fetch that block, and thus advance our node’s head slot.
-The only problem is finding that starting slot for this last FSM, and doing so efficiently i.e. without simply querying each and every slot up until we find a non-empty one (which can be 10K+ slots away).
+The only problem is finding that starting slot for this last FSM, and doing so efficiently i.e., without simply querying each and every slot up until we find a non-empty one (which can be 10K+ slots away).

 We’ve devised an algorithm that is capable of looking ahead 50K+ slots (instead of only 512), and even further (for 50K we have unit tests proving the statement):